 2. Apple iPhone X – Best IPhone Camera for 2018

-The iPhone X has Face ID enabled thanks to the TrueDepth camera that is able to analyze over 30 thousand invisible dots to create an accurate map with a depth of your face.
+The iPhone X has Face ID enabled thanks to the TrueDepth camera that can analyze over 30 thousand invisible dots to create an accurate map with a depth of your face.

-The front camera creates beautiful selfies where it sharpens the subject and blurs the background in an artistic way.
+The front camera creates beautiful selfies where it sharpens the subject and blurs the background artistiacally.

 Combine that with the portrait lighting feature in Portrait Mode, as well as the depth-sensing cameras and precise facial mapping and you get pictures that seem like they were taken in a studio.